 A highly competent nursing workforce is a fundamental element of an efficient healthcare system.
 However, there have been concerns revolving around poor quality nursing care and inadequate competencies among nursing students and nurses across the globe.
 Nursing stakeholders have produced anecdotal notes showing significant shortfalls in nursing education.
-Are there nurse learning opportunities to be found in partnership?
+Are there nurse learning opportunities to be found in a partnership?

 Moreover, there exists a substantial gap between practice and theory.
-As a nurse, you will want to learn practical skills that are applicable in real-time so that you can address patients needs when they come for your services.
+As a nurse, you will want to learn practical skills that are applicable in real-time so that you can address patients’ needs when they come for your services.
 Patient access and experience are at the forefront of healthcare.
-It is, therefore, essential to understand how to improve in your nursing skills through partnership.
+It is, therefore, essential to understanding how to improve your nursing skills through partnership.
 Recently, per a Beckers Hospital Review article, they cited via a survey, that many nursing education programs have started to add technology to their education curriculum.
 So via partnership and technology, nurses have many opportunities to expand their knowledge base.

 In this article, we describe the role of partnership in expanding your nurse learning opportunities.
-We conducted our research based on the current news about nurses along with nursing issues including academic practitioner gap and college-hospital collaboration.
+We conducted our research based on the current news about nurses along with nursing issues, including academic-practitioner gap and college-hospital collaboration.”

 Various Ways of Partnerships in Nursing:

 Since ancient times, nurses have reached out to partner with other institutions and bodies to enhance the nursing experience, better health care, and improved overall nursing practice.
 In the early stages, nurse partnerships were conducted to facilitate the following:

 - Addressing the nursing workforce needs in various sectors.

 - We are educating students and staff on various matters of health.